Leonardo1903/EchoVault/README.md

 ## Key Learnings

+- Building a full-stack application with Next.js and MongoDB.
+- Creating a responsive and accessible UI with TailwindCSS and ShadCN-UI.
-- Integration of Next-Auth
+- Integration of NextAuth for secure authentication.
-- Integrating Gemini for AI suggestions
+- Implementation of Google Generative AI for AI-powered suggestions.

 ## Run Locally